axibase/atsd/administration/migration/README.md

 </configuration>
 ```

-The following properties can be further adjusted based on available OS and VM/hardware configuration of the ATSD server:
+The following properties can be further adjusted based on available OS and VM/hardware configuration:

 * `mapreduce.map.memory.mb`
 * `mapreduce.map.memory.mb`